Tour of the show grounds

 10. Tobacco Barn

-Mayo of Goochland County began using the barn to displayt some of his tobacco artifiacs which he has been collecting for many
+Mayo of Goochland County mans the barn displaying some of his tobacco artifacts which he has been collecting for many

 11. Gold Mine Equipment

 The Erie steam drag line and the accompanying gold separator were

 used in the Bertha and Edith gold mines in western Goochland

 County.
 Although the Bertha and Edith were opened in 1860, these pieces

 are from the 1930s, when a renewed interest in gold mining reopened old mines.

 The drag line was designed to dig up the earth and dump it into the separator.

 Water was pumped into the trammel (large revolving barrel), which turned, causing mud containing gold to fall through the